k8hertweck/intro_r/README.md

 This site contains materials for introductory R courses I've develop and taught specifically tailored to certain audiences or venues (e.g., conferences).

-- [Intro to R: Pet names](intro_pet_names.md): two-hour overview of Tidyverse data analysis using data from [City of Seattle pet licenses](https://data.seattle.gov/Community/Seattle-Pet-Licenses/jguv-t9rb).
+- **Intro to R: Pet names**: two-hour overview of Tidyverse data analysis using data from [City of Seattle pet licenses](https://data.seattle.gov/Community/Seattle-Pet-Licenses/jguv-t9rb).
 Designed and taught at [CascadiaRConf 2021](https://cascadiarconf.org).

 ## What to expect as a participant